-Two other goals provide an essential piece of the foundation for a long-term program Although these goals are likely to be fully realized only after the first decade of operating the GEM program, shorter-term accomplishments should be achieved sooner
+Two other goals provide an essential piece of the foundation for a long-term program Although these goals are likely to be fully realized only after the first decade of operating the GEM Program, shorter-term accomplishments should be achieved sooner

-- 3 Inform Provide integrated and synthesized information to the public, resource managers, industry and policy makers in order for them to respond to changes in natural resources, and - 4 Solve Develop tools, technologies and information that can help resource managers and regulators improve management of marine resources and address problems that may arise from human activities
+- 3 Inform.
+Provide integrated and synthesized information to the public, resource managers, industry and policy makers in order for them to respond to changes in natural resources, and - 4 Solve Develop tools, technologies and information that can help resource managers and regulators improve management of marine resources and address problems that may arise from human activities

-The fifth goal is inherently long-term and difficult to achieve, but of considerable potential value to resource users and managers.
-It serves more as a long-range beacon to guide the design of monitoring activities, than as a goal to be attained within the near term.
+The fifth goal is inherently long-term and difficult to achieve, but of considerable potential value to resource users and managers It serves more as a long-range beacon to guide the design of monitoring activities, than as a goal to be attained within the near term

-5 Preduct Develop the capacity to predict the status and trends of natural resources for use by resource managers and consumers
+5 Predict Develop the capacity to predict the status and trends of natural resources for use by resource managers and consumers

 During the process of learning how to detect and understand change in the northern GOA, resource managers and the concerned public should collect incremental dividends on their investment in GEM.
 Ultimately, however, the benefits will be maximized over the long run.
-To fully achieve its mission, GEM must provide information that enables resource-dependent people, such as subsistence users, recreationalists, and commercial fishers, to better cope with changes in marine resources.
-The data and information produced by GEM during its first decade may not totally solve problems for the public, commercial interests, resource managers, and policy makers faced with environmental change Nonetheless, as information accumulates, the ability for GEM to provide problemsolving information and tools can and must increase collected by GEM Addressing the program goals will require achieving the following implementation goals
+To fully achieve its mission, GEM must provide information that enables resource-dependent people, such as subsistence users, recreationalists, and commercial fishers, to better understand and therefore hopefully cope with changes in marine resources.
+The data and information produced by GEM during its first decade may not totally solve problems for the public, commercial interests, resource managers, and policy makers faced with environmental change.
+Nonetheless, as information accumulates, the ability for GEM to provide problem-solving information and tools can and must increase

-Given the size and complexity of the northern GOA ecosystem and the available funding, it will not be possible to meet these goals with only the data
+Given the size and complexity of the northern GOA ecosystem and the available funding, it will not be possible to meet these goals with only the data collected by GEM Addressing the program goals will require achieving the following implementation goals